Budapest in November: Weather & 15 Best Things to Do (2026)

 3. WARM UP IN THE THERMAL BATHS

-Budapest is famous for its thermal baths and one of the best things to do is to relax in the baths.
+Budapest is famous for its thermal baths and are open all year around, including November.
+One of the best things to do in November is to relax in the baths.

-Get a Full Day Pass to Széchenyi Thermal Bath here!
-(Rated 4.3/5 ⭐ on 16,293 Reviews)
+✅ Book a Full Day Ticket to Széchenyi Thermal Bath here!
+(Rated 4.3/5 on 25,135 reviews)

 4. TRY HUNGARIAN FOOD